Non-traditional Forest Products

 Developed October 2013.

-Any venture in this area should include at least a simple feasibility study or business plan (guidelines are available on AgMRC) with an eye toward developing a marketing strategy and retail or distributor contacts before investing a lot of time or money into the venture.
+) with an eye toward developing a marketing strategy and retail or distributor contacts before investing a lot of time or money into the venture.
 Even “hunter-gatherer level” enterprises should involve record keeping that reflects time, fuel, licensing, insurance, any overhead costs and similar expenditures.
+Any production needs to consider time, all material costs, packaging, distribution and shipping expenses and similar considerations.

 Hammett., A. L., and J. L. Chamberlain.
 Sustainable Use of Non-Traditional Forest Products: Alternative Forest-based Income Opportunities.
 Center for Forest Products Marketing and Management, Department of Wood Science and Forest Products, 210 Cheatham Hall (0323), Virginia Tech, Blacksburg, VA 24061